voxel51/fiftyone/docs/source/environments/index.rst

 locally.

-First `ssh` into your remote machine.
+First `ssh` into your remote machine, and :doc:`install FiftyOne </getting_started/install.html>` if it is not already.
 Then :doc:`create a Dataset in FiftyOne </user_guide/dataset_creation/index>` using Python on the remote machine and launch a remote session.